mehra-deepak/blog/_posts/2020-04-04-env-variables.md

 in time he asked me to explain the same.

 Here’s what I told him in the easiest of language I could ever speak :

-Virtual Environment: A virtual environment is an isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
+__Virtual Environment__: A virtual environment is an isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
 It enables multiple side by side installations of python one for each project.
 It’s is just a clever way of isolating the dependencies and requirements for each project.